urbandrone/futils/examples/arrays.md

 ### Creating images from Base64 encoded strings
 Here is another example of the concept.
 We want to create a hashmap of images from an array of `{}` which describe the images.
 Something you might receive from a web api.

-So here is how you might end up building this stuff (we'll see how to work with async code in [tutorial four](./ex04-monads.md)):
+So here is how you might end up building this stuff (we'll see how to work with async code when we reach the [monads tutorial](./monads.md)):

 ```javascript
 // notice how we use futils from a CDN and therefor don't use require but the